stieglma/sphereMiners/README.md

 #### Installation
 After checking out the project you're almost done, just call `gradle build` to download all needed dependencies from the Maven Central Repositry and Ivy.
+If you do not have gradle installed use `./gradlew`.
+It will install the necessary gradle version and delegate all further commands to it.

 For an easy integration into IntelliJ IDEA or Eclipse use `gradle idea` or `gradle eclipse`.